VictorGonnet/Portfolio/index.md

                                                                     # CONTACT ME
-                          Feel free to send me a message here: vicy@live.fr, I'll try to respond as quick as I can!
+                          Feel free to send me a message here: vicogpro@gmail.com, I'll try to respond as quick as I can!